EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 docker logout
 ```

 ### E1 - Step 3.
-Test in CES test environment

-Log into the 'ces-dev02' VM of the project EIDF147, which is the designated test environment for the CES.
+Pull and run in the SHS

-Then, pull and run the container using the commands:
+Pull and run the container inside the SHS using the following commands, where the namespace and token arguments to `ces-pull` are mandatory.

 ```sh
 ces-pull podman $GHCR_NAMESPACE $GHCR_TOKEN ghcr.io/$GHCR_NAMESPACE/pytorch-test:v1.1
 ces-run podman --gpu ghcr.io/$GHCR_NAMESPACE/pytorch-test:v1.1
 ```

-Note: The namespace and token arguments to `ces-pull` are mandatory.

-Note: When pulling containers into the test environment, instead of using the GitHub access token you used to push the container, it is **recommended** that you use a GitHub access token with 'read:packages' scope only.
-Restricting where you use your read-write token can keep your GHCR secure.

-### E1 - Step 4.
-Pull and run in the SHS

-The container can be pulled and run inside the SHS using the same commands as the [previous step](#e1-step-3-test-in-ces-test-environment).
+!!! tip

-Note: When pulling containers into the SHS, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+    When pulling containers into the SHS, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
 Restricting where you use your read-write token can keep your GHCR secure.

 ## Example 2 - Python ML